wp-plugins/woocommerce-bulk-order-form/readme.txt

 = 1.0.6 =

-* Fix: Removed extra fields outputted when price field turned off
+* Fix: Removed extra fields displayed when price field turned off
 * Tweak: Added spinner so user knows the form is working

 = 1.0.5 =